KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-pages by edward-shen & KristjanESPERANTO](https://github.com/edward-shen/MMM-pages)

-1. Recommendation: Found `uses: actions/setup-node@v6` in file `automated-tests.yaml`: Upgrade workflows to use actions/setup-node@v7.
-2. Information: There are updates for 5 dependencie(s):
+1. Information: There are updates for 1 dependencie(s):
-   - commit-and-tag-version -> ^13.1.2
-   - eslint -> ^10.8.0
-   - eslint-plugin-jsdoc -> ^63.3.3
+   - eslint-plugin-jsdoc -> ^64.2.1
-   - globals -> ^17.9.0
-   - lint-staged -> ^17.3.0

 ### [MMM-pages by sdetweil](https://github.com/sdetweil/MMM-pages)